New Zealand officials confirm name of knife attacker - NewsBreak

 “We might have an understanding of intent, and ideology, and we might have high levels of concern,” Coster said.
 “But that is not sufficient for us to take any enforcement action.”

-Authorities have said Samsudeen was a Sri Lankan national who arrived in New Zealand 10 years ago, at the age of 22, on a student visa.
+Authorities have not yet released the man's name.
+They say he was a Sri Lankan national who arrived in New Zealand 10 years ago, at the age of 22, on a student visa.
 He was first noticed by police in 2016 when he started posting support for terror attacks and violent extremism on Facebook.

 Police twice confronted him but he kept on posting.
 In 2017, they arrested him at Auckland Airport.
 He was headed for Syria, authorities say, presumably to join the Islamic State insurgency.
 Police searches found he had a hunting knife and some banned propaganda material, and he was later released on bail.
 In 2018, he bought another knife, and police found two Islamic State videos.